CarlSchader/cococrawl/README.md

 ### cococp

-Consolidates a COCO dataset by copying all referenced images into a single directory structure and updating the manifest with standardized file names.
+Consolidates a COCO dataset by copying all referenced images into a single directory structure while preserving original filenames and updating the manifest paths.

 ### cococount